worthingtonjg/healthyagainfoundation/_posts/2016-07-21-Diabetic-Super-Food-Whey-Protein.md

 |![Whey Protein Powder](/images/whey.png)

-In fact, not only did it not raise, it actually suprisingly steady, even after eating a full meal.
+In fact, not only did it not raise, it was actually suprisingly steady, even after eating a full meal.

 It turns out there are some scientific reasons behind this.